roncli/LibWowAPI/README.markdown

  * Added achievement lookup.
 (Achievements.AchievementLookup)
  * Added faction to achievements.
  * Added ItemLevel and Armor to achievement reward items.
- * Added OwnerRealm, Rand, and Seed values to the auction data.
+ * Added OwnerRealm, SuffixID, and UniqueID values to the auction data.
+ * Added battle pet ability, species, and stats lookups.
+(BattlePets.BattlePetAbility, BattlePets.BattlePetSpecies, and BattlePets.BattlePetStats)
 * Fixes:
  * Language.EnglishEU now correctly sends en_GB.
  * Refactored Data.CharacterAchievements and Data.GuildAchievements to use the objects in the Achievements namespace.